Matt Vierling Preview, Player Props: Tigers vs. Astros

 Matt Vierling At The Plate

-- Vierling has driven in a run in 20 games this year (19.4%), including six games with more than one RBI (5.8%).
+- In 20 games this season (19.2%), Vierling has picked up an RBI, and in six of those games (5.8%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

+- He has scored in 31 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.